-During the second quarter of 2023, financial markets demonstrated resilience despite rising inflation, interest rate hikes, and debt ceiling concerns.
-For the second quarter of 2023, the S&P 500 Index was up 8.3%, Nasdaq was up 12.8%, and the Dow Jones Industrial Average was up 3.4% compared to the prior quarter.
-The 10-year Treasury bond averaged 3.60% during Q2 2023 compared to 3.65% in Q1 2023, a decrease of 5 basis points.
-The 2-year Treasury bond average rate decreased 9 basis points to 4.26%, which slightly eased the inverted yield curve over the prior quarter.
-Consequently, the spread between the 10-year and the 2-year Treasury bonds increased from -0.70% on average in Q1 to -0.67% in Q2.
+During the second third quarter of 2023, financial markets demonstrated resilience despite rising inflation, interest rate hikes, and debt ceiling concerns, did not carry the momentum of the first two quarters.
+For the second third quarter of 2023, the S&P 500 Index was up 8.3% down 3.65%, Nasdaq was up 12.8% down 4.12%, and the Dow Jones Industrial

+Average was up 3.4% down 2.62% compared to the prior quarter.
+The 10-year Treasury bond averaged 3.60% 4.15% during Q2 Q3 2023 compared to 3.65% 3.60% in Q1 Q2 2023, a decrease an increase of 55 basis points.
+The 2-year Treasury bond average rate decreased 9 increased 66 basis points to 4.26% 4.92%, which slightly eased increased the inverted yield curve over the prior quarter.
+Consequently, the spread between the 10-year and the 2-year Treasury bonds increased widened from -0.70% -0.67% on average in Q1 Q2 to -0.67% -0.77% in Q2 Q3.
 Generally, steeper yield curves are favorable for portfolio mortgage lenders like TrustCo, and the table below illustrates the range of rate movements for both short term and longer term rates.
-Commencing in March 2022, the Federal Open Market Committee ("FOMC") increased the target range for the Federal Funds rate seven times in 2022 and three times in the first half of 2023 by a total of 500 basis points, to a range of 5.00% to 5.25% as of June 30, 2023.
-In July 2023, the FOMC increased the target range again by 25 basis points, to a range of 5.25% to 5.50%.
+Commencing in March 2022, the Federal Open Market Committee ("FOMC") increased the target range for the Federal Funds rate seven times in 2022 and three four times in the first half of 2023 by a total of 500 basis points, to a range of 5.00% to 5.25% as of June 30, 2023.
+In July 2023, the FOMC increased the target range again by 25 basis points, to a range of 5.25% to 5.50% as of September 30, 2023.
 All of these increases were expressly made in response to inflationary pressures, which are currently expected to continue.
 Spreads of most asset classes to the comparative treasury yield, including agency securities, corporates, municipals and mortgage-backed securities, continue to be down as compared to the levels seen before the pandemic.
 Accordingly, changes in rates and spreads continue to be effected by global economic concerns.